libreswitch/ops/tests/rest/rest_test.md

 The test fails when:

 - The HTTP response is not `200 OK`.
-- The response doesn't have 10 ports
+- The response doesn't have 10 ports.
-- The result is not sorted ascending/descending by the combination of fields
+- The result is not sorted ascending/descending by the combination of fields.

 REST API VLANs Resource test cases
 ==================================